the-turing-way/the-turing-way/book/website/reproducible-research/code-reuse/code-reuse.md

 In the rest of this chapter we provide list of recommendations you can follow to make sure your code is reusable.

 ## How to make your code more reusable
 This section contains a checklist of recommendations for making your software more reusable.
-The {ref}`rr-code-reuse-recommendation-details` section contains a more in-depth explanation of each of these recommendations.
+The {ref}`cr-code-reuse-recommendation-details` section contains a more in-depth explanation of each of these recommendations.
 You can follow the recommendations that are more suitable for your type of software and skip the ones which are not relevant in your case.

 ### Repeatable recommendations
 1. Make sure you can find it (in space)